These easy store-bought pizza dough recipe hacks will make you look like a genius (and a hero) in the kitchen.

 For more ideas, read the amazing Chowhound discussion.
 Talk about your own favorite pizza-dough transformations (with pics!) in the discussion box below.

-The original version of this story was written by John Birdsall and Chris Rochelle on January 30, 2014.
+The original version of this story was written by John Birdsall and Chris Rochelle in 2014.
 It has been updated by Jen Wheeler with additional links and text.

 Photos and photo-collages by Chris Rochelle for Chowhound